UbietyOrg/MVP_EXIST_Ubiety/README.md

-# This the source code for the random forest algorithm developed for the EXIST MVP
+# This the source code for the random forest algorithm developed for the Ubiety forecasting service

 ## Depenencies
   - numpy